Steamed Broccoli Recipe

 Frequently asked questions

 Yes, there are a few ways you can do this.
 First, you can use a strainer or colander instead of a steam basket.
 Anything that can handle high heat and is not touching the water will work.
-Another way is to fill a pot with a half inch of water and then place three balls of aluminum foil in the bottom.
+Another way is to fill a pot with a half-inch of water, then place three balls of aluminum foil on the bottom.
 Rest a heat-proof plate on top and cover, bringing the water to a boil.
 Add the broccoli to the plate and steam until tender.
-Or you can put them in a freezer bag seal it ¾ of the way, and cook them for several minutes.
+Or you can put them in a freezer bag, seal it ¾ of the way, and cook them for several minutes.
 Check and continue cooking if needed.

-The main reason this happens is because it is overcooked.
+The main reason this happens is that it is overcooked.
 Using a steamer basket is the best way to keep it from getting mushy.
-However, cooking it too long can still absorb too much moisture even if it never touches the water.
+However, cooking it too long can still cause it to absorb too much moisture, even if it never comes into contact with water.
 Also, add only a little water.
 You can follow the directions in my recipe, but if your broccoli is smaller than mine or your heat is higher than mine, you may need to cook it for a shorter time.
-The best thing to do is to start checking it at around three minutes and every minute afterward.
-Take it out when it is fork tender.
+The best thing to do is to check it after three minutes.

 This can happen if you overcook it, too.
 However, it may also occur through no fault of your own.
 The plant’s growing conditions can cause the broccoli to go to seed too soon.
 Always buy from a reputable grower.
 If you are growing it yourself, make sure you water consistently.
 You can fix this by adding lemon juice, garlic, butter, herbs, and spices to tone down the bitterness.
 Sugar will also help.